 The region is located at the northern edge of Noachis Terra, which at 3.7–4 billion years old, represents some of the oldest and most heavily cratered terrain on Mars.

 Color view across the Margaritifer Terra region in the southern hemisphere of Mars, which incorporates a portion of Erythraeum Chaos to the north (right).

 The image mosaic is composed of Mars Express High Resolution Stereo Camera images from orbit 16648 (February 22, 2017), with a ground resolution of 15 m per pixel, and orbit 4090 (March 13, 2007), with a ground resolution of 17 m per pixel.
 The images are centered on 346°E/23°S.

 The color image was created using data from the nadir channel, the field of view which is aligned perpendicular to the surface of Mars, and the HRSC color channels.
 Credit: ESA/DLR/FU Berlin, CC BY-SA 3.0 IGO

 Remnants of valley networks across the scene indicate that water once flowed through this region, shaping the features seen today.
 Indeed, as shown by the context image, Parana Valles lies to the east, while Loire Valles lies to the northwest.

-There are a number of distinctive features inside the 70 km crater, such as the striking light-toned material that is interpreted as exposed bedrock.
+There are a number of distinctive features inside the 70 km (43 mi) crater, such as the striking light-toned material that is interpreted as exposed bedrock.

 ‘Chaotic terrain’ is visible both inside and outside the crater, marked by randomly oriented blocks separated by troughs.